Pattern avoiding permutations and independent sets in graphs: Encoding permutations as weights on a grid

 \section{Encoding permutations as weights on a grid}

-A letter $\pi(i)$ in a permutation $\pi$ is called a \emph{left-to-right minimum} if $\pi(j) > \pi(i)$ for all $j = 1, \dots, i-1$.
-Note that $\pi(1)$ is always a left-to-right minimum in a non-empty permutation. \emph{Left-to-right maxima}, \emph{right-to-left-minima} and \emph{right-to-left-maxima} are defined analogously.
+A letter $\pi_i$ in a permutation $\pi$ is called a \emph{left-to-right minimum} if $\pi_j > \pi_i$ for all $j = 1, \dots, i-1$.
+The letter $\pi_1$ is always a left-to-right minimum in a non-empty permutation. \emph{Left-to-right maxima}, \emph{right-to-left-minima} and \emph{right-to-left-maxima} are defined analogously.

-The sequence of left-to-right minima of a permutation $\pi$ will be called the \emph{lrm-boundary} of the permutation and denoted $\lrm{\pi}$, e.g.~if $\pi = 845367912$ then $\lrm{\pi} = 8431$.
-Given any permutation we can arrange the lrm-boundary on a NW-SE-diagonal and insert the remaining points of the permutation in a \emph{staircase} (\emph{grid}), $B_a$, where $a$ is the number of lrms, above this diagonal.
-See Figure~\ref{fig:lrmgrid-132} for an example with the permutation $845367912$.
+The sequence of left-to-right minima of a permutation $\pi$ will be called the \emph{lrm-boundary} of the permutation and denoted $\lrm{\pi}$, e.g.,~if $\pi = 845367912$ then $\lrm{\pi} = 8431$.
+Given any permutation with $n$ left-to-right-minima, we can arrange the lrm-boundary on a northwest-southeast diagonal and insert the remaining points of the permutation in a \emph{staircase} (\emph{grid}), $B_n$, above this diagonal.
+This grid is a collection of boxes with integer coordinates, labeled in matrix notation, so the the top row has cells $(1 1), (1 2), \dots, (1 n)$, from left to right, the next row has cells $(2 2), (2 3), \dots, (2 n)$, and so on.
+Note that the lrm-boundary is a part of the grid.
+See Figure~\eqref{fig:lrmgrid-132} for an example with the permutation $845367912$.

-We can give a coarser representation of this permutation by just writing how many points are in each box of the grid, see Figure~\ref{fig:encoding-132}.
-From now on we will call this the (\emph{staircase}) \emph{encoding} of the permutation.
-Note that it is not necessary to label the left-to-right minima, their values can be inferred from the number of points in each box.
+We can give a coarser representation of this permutation by recording the number of points in each box of the grid, see Figure~\eqref{fig:encoding-132}.
+This is the (\emph{staircase}) \emph{encoding} of the permutation, denoted $\enc{\pi}$.
+It is not necessary to label the left-to-right minima, their values can be inferred from the number of points in each box.
+There are other permutations (of length $8$) that have the encoding in Figure~\eqref{fig:encoding-132}, e.g.,~$846379512$.

-It is important to notice that there are other permutations (of length $8$) that have the encoding in Figure~\ref{fig:encoding-132}, e.g., $846379512$.
-However, if we restrict the permutations we encode to those avoiding the pattern $132$ the encoding becomes unique.
-This is the subject of Section~\ref{sec:permutations_avoiding_132}.
-The same is true for permutations avoiding $123$ and we cover this in Section~\ref{sec:permutations_avoiding_123}.
-In Section~\ref{sec:permutations_avoiding_1324} we define a different encoding of permutations and use it to enumerate subclasses of $\av{1324}$.